waltandmartha/readmeproject/README.md

 We are happy to be involved with an organisation that helps the community and is not for profit.

-## 2. What is your client’s need (i.e. challenge) that you will be addressing in yourproject?
+## 2. What is your client’s need (i.e. challenge) that you will be addressing in your project?

-Back2bikes buy all of their parts from one supplier, Bicycle Parts Wholesale and they do not provide RRP (Recommended Retail Price) to them.
+Back2bikes buy all of their parts from one supplier, Bicycle Parts Wholesale who do not provide RRP (Recommended Retail Price) to them.
 At present they can't hide the trade price from the customer when looking at their web site.

 http://www.bicyclepartswholesale.com.au/page/10/product-catalogues

 Bicycle Parts Wholesale (BPW) publish a glossy colour catalogue, which is essential when placing orders, as the photos on the web site and the descriptions are not always adequate to work out which part to order.

-Back2bikes have a XLSX file of their database.
-It is simply a list of a part number, a short description and a bar code number.
-No category or sub-category information is available.

-So we need to do the following:

-* Import the parts list and prices to our (Mongo) database
-* Provide a simple page (within their existing Meteor app) to allow searching of the database, either by name or part no
-* Write an algorithm to calculate a RRP
-* Display the price of the part(s) found as a list
-* Provide an advanced search option

-### Possible extension:

-* Allow part to be added to a draft order, with a quantity
-* Review draft order, add/remove parts
-* Send order to supplier (via email)
-* BPW will send them updates to the price list regurarly.
-An update process should allow an import of the new XLSX file, but it should be checked to make sure that 1) The number of items should be +/- 10%, average prices should also be +/- 10%

-All to be done using React, Storybook, TDD

-### Pricing algorithm

-* The first calculation is to double the wholesale price to make RRP.
-* This helps to cover GST and shipping costs.
-* Anything over $60, the margin is 50%
-* Anything over $100 the margin is 30%
+After finding the part number in the cataloguer, the manager accesses the BPW website to get the price for the customer which is not published in the catalogue.
+Even though the price on the website might say $10 - it is the wholesale price and does not include things like gst, delivery, and profit to pay the employed staff.
+(Most are volunteers at back2bikes but the manager is employed by them.)

+ It is often a timeconsuming and awkward process telling a customer a much higher price than the wholesale price they can see on the screen. back2bikes hope that we can come up with a solution to this problem over the three weeks of this project.

-# 3. Describe the client’s current setup and data.
+## 3. Describe the client’s current setup and data.

 React JS
 Used in the front-end.
 This front-end framework will allow us to segregate all of our on-screen components letting us combine them into a well-designed UI for the user.
 Manipulation of component props and state will be updated in real-time so load times are much less.